Article Information Updated April 2025.

 - Advertising: Want to increase sales?
 Advertising is the way to go.
 Not only does this influence overall sales velocity allowing for an overall ranking boost, but the ad itself lets you bypass ranking all together to get in front of a very specific audience.

-New algorithm updates are continuing to happen through the next year as ecommerce surpasses $1.1 trillion in 2023, and Amazon brings in an astounding $700 billion.
-Amazon wants to ensure that they stay ahead of the game.
+New algorithm updates are continuing to happen as Amazon wants to ensure that they stay ahead of the game.
 The only way to do that?
-Figure out new technologies to help cater to buyers and improve customer service.
+Figure out innovative technologies to help cater to buyers and improve customer service.

-Amazon has done just that by implementing a soft update of the Amazon A9 algorithm that many are (unofficially) calling A10.
+Amazon has done just that by implementing a soft update of the Amazon A9 algorithm.
 Here’s what’s different:

 - Seller authority: Seller Authority deals with seller metrics like listings and the Buy Box.
 Factors such as seller’s feedback rating, Amazon tenure, product returns, and others influence seller authority resulting in either a positive or negative ranking.